By Crystal Mu

 Following the theme “pragmatic, innovative and leading green development”, the exhibition gathered the experts across the plastics industry globally.
 The status and problems within the Plastic industry the potential predictions on the future of the Plastics was highlighted.

-Meanwhile, participants from all walks of life within the industry suggested that importing solid waste and importing recycled pellets should not be equated.
-However, the customs doesn’t specify the classification of the imported particles at present.
+Mr Liu Qiang, the executive vice president of China Materials Recycling Association, delivered a keynote speech about the changes seen in the recent years, the massive increase in the capital for environmental recycling; this has led to major transformation in the renewable Plastic resources industry globally.
+The government has introduced relevant industry policies to promote reforms of the industry.
+By 2019, China will seek a complete ban on the imports of waste plastics.
+Participants within the Plastics industry suggested, that importing solid waste and importing recycled pellets should not be equated.
+The customs have not specified the classification of the imported plastic particles at present.
 Such a deviation in understanding leads to a long clearance time, which consumes unnecessary time, manpower, material and financial resources.
-In response to this problem, President Liu Qiang proposed that the association will collect feedback from enterprises and report back to the customs to find the best resolution of the problem.
+In response to this difficulty, President Liu Qiang proposed the association to collect feedback from enterprises and report back to the customs, finding the solution.
 In addition, the association will strengthen its ties between the Ministry of Finance and the Taxation Bureau, to help resolve issues such as tax rebate imbalances.
-In the subsequent discussion of industry forecasting and interpretation, practitioners expressed their optimism about the development of recycled plastics.
-By comparing the historical use rate and recovery rate of plastic, the industry is found to be in a rising stage.
-According to the spirit of the Basel Convention and China Prohibition Order, the development trend of the industry can be predicted boldly: source, localize, shorten the recycling plastics industry chain, countries will digest their own waste and break the original industry model which is Local - Southeast Asia - China.
+The industry forecasting and interpretation; practitioners expressed their optimism about the development of recycled plastics.
+By comparing the previous rate and recovery rate of plastics, the industry is found to be in a growing phase.
+According to the spirit of the Basel Convention and China Prohibition Order, the development trend of the industry can be predicted boldly, source, localize, shorten the plastics recycling supply-chain, countries will recycle their own waste and modify the current industry model, which is confined to- Southeast Asia - China.